DragonCotterill/SiteBuilder/README.md

 {{BreadCrumbs}} - A directory list to the current working file.

-{{Include|&lt;filename&gt;}} - which will include <filename> from the Templates directory.
+{{Include|&lt;filename&gt;}} - which will include &lt;filename&gt; from the Templates directory.
 In this way you can also include additional shared elements based on defined variables.

 {{Digest}} or {{DigestReverse}} - This will go through all of the entries in the current directory and use the variable values of "@Digest" as entries.
 If this is added to the Index entry then all other files could have a single line which will be included in the output. {{Digest}} sorts alphabetically, {{DigestReverse}} sorts in reverse order.
 If a file does not have a @Digest value then it simply won't be included.
 This is only computed at run-time.
 If you add a new file, then you'll also need to update the file containing the {{Digest}} command for it to be included.